jdoleary/Spellmasons/tasks.md

 # Tasks

-- MVP
+- Show which spell you currently have queued

-  - Golems grow rather than spawn and start weaker
+- Brad suggests more unit types
-  - health and damage cell highlights
+- Accumulate mana

 - Overall